learn-co-curriculum/phase-0-organizing-work-on-your-computer/README.md

 - Navigate into this folder with `cd code`
 - In here, create a directory for the prework with `mkdir prework`

-You'll be going through multiple phases in this course, so it may also be helpful to go one step further and create folders for phases 0 through 5 within `code`.
+You'll be going through multiple phases in this course, so it may be helpful to go one step further and also create folders for phases 1 through 5 within `code`.

 Having a specific place for your work will make it easier to find if you ever